 JHSCs will also not be required to carry out work site inspections, but only to review the employer’s documentation related to inspections.
 Also key is that JHSCs clearly will not be required to be included in work site investigations.
 There are also no longer minimum hours of paid training that employers need to provide workers with, though meetings need to take place during the paid workday.
 The proposed wording also states that the employer will establish the committee after consulting with workers, which implies that it is the employer that appoints the members of the committee.
 Unions may well take issue with this change.

-- Refusing Unsafe Work:Returns to being a worker obligation (as opposed to being characterized as a worker right), and based on undue hazards, which are hazards that pose a serious and immediate threat instead of the broader ‘dangerous conditions’.
-Instead of no discriminatory action being allowed against a worker, no disciplinary action can be taken for legitimate refusals.
-All that OHS should look at is whether disciplinary action has been taken.
 This provision is closer to what the OHSA prescribed before the NDP changes were enacted, where the undue hazard is something that is not normal for the occupation and is an immediate threat.
 Another key proposed change is that there will no longer be a requirement for the JHSC to be involved in the process.
-They need to be informed and provided a copy of the report prepared by the employer, but not otherwise involved.
-This is a more reasonable and constructive approach, especially as the expertise and motivations of committee members may differ.
+They need to be informed and provided a copy of the report prepared by the employer (and officer if the matter escalates), but not otherwise involved.
+This is a more reasonable and constructive approach, especially as the expertise and motivations of committee members may differ

 - Near misses and PSIs (Potentially Serious Incidents):There will be a requirement to investigate, but not report, any incident that ‘had a likelihood of causing serious injury or illness’ and where there is ‘reasonable cause to believe that corrective action may need to be taken to prevent recurrence’.
 Given the nature of Covid-19, and the reality of widespread community transmission, this is how we are currently recommending that most Covid-19 positive worker cases be handled.